Doña Ana Community College

-Doña Ana Community College is a public community college with several campuses in Doña Ana County, New Mexico.
-It was established in 1973 at the request of the Gadsden, Hatch, and Las Cruces school boards to provided vocational and technical education opportunities to the citizens of Doña Ana County.
-It is independently accredited by The Higher Learning Commission.
-The community college offers instruction leading to associate degrees and technical certificates and preparation for further academic work.
-It is a branch of New Mexico State University.
-Doña Ana Community College has six campuses, with three in Las Cruces, and one each in Anthony, Sunland Park, and Chaparral.
-Dual credit classes are also offered in conjunction with local high schools.
+Doña Ana Community College is a public community college with several campuses located in Doña Ana County, New Mexico.
+It was established in 1973 at the request of the Gadsden, Hatch, and Las Cruces school boards to provide vocational and technical education opportunities to the residents of Doña Ana County.
+The college is independently accredited by The Higher Learning Commission and is a branch of New Mexico State University.
+It offers instruction leading to associate degrees and technical certificates, as well as academic preparation for further university-level study.
+Dual credit courses are also available in collaboration with local high schools.

 As of 2017, the school had 10,644 credit students (including part-time) and 3,498 non-credit students.

 Campus

-Doña Ana Community College has six campuses and centers located throughout Doña Ana County.
-Espina and East Mesa Campuses and the Workforce Center are located in Las Cruces.
-The Gadsden campus is located in Anthony, with Sunland Park, and Chaparral campuses located in their respective communities in the southern part of Doña Ana County.
+Doña Ana Community College operates six campuses and centers across Doña Ana County.
+Three of these—Espina Campus, East Mesa Campus, and the Workforce Center—are located in Las Cruces.
+The remaining campuses are located in Anthony (Gadsden Campus), Sunland Park, and Chaparral.

-The East Mesa Campus located on the northeast side of Las Cruces and houses most of the general education programs, criminal justice, culinary, business, creative media, and information technology programs.
-The Espina Campus is located on the west side of the New Mexico State University main campus, and is the main location for the health and trades programs.
-The Workforce Center is located in central Las Cruces and offers customized training for employee development and career and technical training, such as truck driving and industry certifications.
-The Gadsden Center located in the southeastern portion of the county offers general education and adult education programs.
-The Sunland Park Center in Santa Teresa offers general education, adult basic education, and welding.
-The Chaparral location offers classes in adult basic education and continuing education.
-Dual credit programs are also offered in conjunction with local high schools.
+The East Mesa Campus, situated on the northeast side of Las Cruces, hosts most of the college’s general education programs, along with programs in criminal justice, culinary arts, business, creative media, and information technology.
+The Espina Campus, located on the west side of the New Mexico State University main campus, serves as the primary location for health sciences and trades programs.
+The Workforce Center, in central Las Cruces, provides customized employee training and career and technical education, including truck driving and industry certifications.

+The Gadsden Center, located in the southeastern part of the county in Anthony, offers general and adult education programs.
+The Sunland Park Center, in Santa Teresa, offers general education, adult basic education, and welding.
+The Chaparral Center provides adult basic education and continuing education classes.
+Dual credit programs are offered in partnership with area high schools.